 Questions to ask your doctor at your consultation:

 If you’re not certain about getting braces treatment, there are alternatives you can consider.

-If you don’t want the visible appearance of orthodontic appliance, Invisalign clear aligners are an excellent alternative.
-Removable, discreet, and easy to clean, Invisalign are a popular option for teens and adult of all ages.
+If you don’t want the visible appearance of a traditional orthodontic appliance, Invisalign clear aligners are an excellent alternative.
+Removable, discreet, and easy to clean, Invisalign aligners are a popular option for teens and adults of all ages.
 Learn more about Invisalign.

 Depending on your specific condition, the issue may be corrected using oral surgery.
 This is the case for issues such as impacted teeth and crowded teeth, where extraction is the only treatment necessary.

 If your issues with your teeth are only cosmetic, you can get veneers to cover the surfaces of your teeth and improve the appearance of your smile.

 Veneers do not correct any underlying issues, however, so this is not a good option for patients with more complex orthodontic issues that impact their bite, speaking, oral health, or overall health.
 For those patients, it may be necessary to pursue orthodontic care before getting veneers.